We review a newly available book every few weeks.

 Copy autographed by Randy Wardell (publisher) sent for our review.

-I want to make a stained glass window, but I have to tell you, I cannot
+I wanted to make a stained glass window, but I have to tell you, I cannot draw!
+This book shows people like us, who think like this, how to design a stained glass panel.

-window designs.
+This book uses what it calls "The Component Method" to construct window designs.
 It takes part of a pattern, that can be traced or even

 drawn, adds it to others, and builds up the design.

-The book builds on this basic stepping stone with many excellent design
+The book builds on this basic stepping stone with many excellent design and construction tips throughout and has a number of well illustrated

 examples of all the points it raises.